proedl10/mgt4250project/README.md

 <img width="967" alt="Screenshot 2023-12-06 at 18 57 25" src="https://github.com/proedl10/mgt4250project/assets/152214737/c0d1b696-2417-4dac-a04d-f1e055383a46">

 Interpretation:
-- The graph above show the median income between two races in the United States between 1972 and 2001.
+- The graph above shows the median income between two races in the United States between 1972 and 2001.
 This data is just a brief part of the data sets we have collected and used in creating visuals and developing an understanding of our topics.
+The orange dotted line represents the median income of black median income and the blue dotted line of white median income.
+Both show that over the years the income has increased.
+Every single year the white income has been higher than the black income.
+So, race is a huge factor in how much income you make.

 <img width="977" alt="Screenshot 2023-12-06 at 22 35 27" src="https://github.com/proedl10/mgt4250project/assets/152214737/01ef2025-8e0e-4e02-9154-3fed589cfa9e">

 Interpretation:
 - This is another visualization detailing the median income ($) by year for Hispanic individuals between the years of 1972-2022.
-By splitting the data up and visualizing different categories individually we are really able to understand and compare the data with visualizations and detailed explanations.
+By splitting the data up and visualizing different categories individually we can understand and compare the data with visualizations and detailed explanations.
+It is interesting to notice that over the years the income for Hispanic individuals has increased.
+Interesting to note is that there have been some downfalls in 2010 and in the mid-1990s.

 ### Education
 <img width="1432" alt="Screenshot 2023-12-06 at 19 02 45" src="https://github.com/proedl10/mgt4250project/assets/152214737/96e8ec85-03a2-472e-b414-d5ab92960698">

 Interpretation:
-- This Visualization help us understand the relationship between income and education levels, showing that education has a great effect on income.
+- This Visualization helps us understand the relationship between income and education levels, showing that education has a great effect on income.
 As you can see, there is a linear relationship between income and level of education with the two highest earning levels of education being Doctorate and Professional Degree.
-The minimum mean income is $33,830(less than 9th grade) while the highest(professional degree) has a mean of $157,800, the difference between the two being $123,970.
+The minimum mean income is $33,830(less than 9th grade) while the highest(professional degree) has a mean of $157,800.
+The difference between the two is $123,970.

 ## Section 4 – Discussion & Summary